alemart/speedy-vision/README.md

 Portals let you create loops within a pipeline.
 They also let you transfer data between different pipelines.

 A portal is defined by a set of nodes: a portal sink and one or more portal sources.
-The portal sink receives data from a pipeline, which is then read by the portal source(s).
+The portal sink receives data from a node of a pipeline, which is then read by the portal source(s).
 The portal source(s) feed(s) one or more pipelines.
 The portal nodes may or may not belong to the same pipeline.

 #### Image Portals